BlameTroi/txblibs/README.txt

 Include the appropriate headers in your project.
-Each header has a preprocessor variable to control when the executable code will be included. #define this in only one source file per linked output.
+Each header has a preprocessor variable to control when the executable code will be included. #define this in only one source file per linked target .

 External Dependencies
 ---------------------

-Nothing that isn't already installed by anyone using these libraries.
+Nothing that isn't likely to be already installed by anyone using these libraries.
 If not already installed, they are available in most package managers.

- 1. A C compiler (C99 support or above)
+ 1. A C compiler (minimum c99, I compile with std=c18)

  2. CMake